jnozzi/cocoadev.com/SiteContent/General/PreferencePanes.markdown

-This framework enables you to create panes for the [[SystemPreferences]] application.
-It consists of a single class, [[NSPreferencePane]].
+This framework enables you to create panes for the General/SystemPreferences application.
+It consists of a single class, General/NSPreferencePane.